Arslanoov/products/README.md

 ### Libraries

-At this moment, I have created 1 Vue library and 2 TypeScript libraries.
+At this moment, I have created 1 React library, 1 Vue library and 2 TypeScript libraries.
 I also created TS template for creating libs.
 <br />
 <a href="https://www.npmjs.com/~arslanoov">My NPM Account</a>